FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch7.md

 Figure 7.9 shows the class diagram for this pattern.
 This is a more specific implementation of the Reference Monitor pattern ([Sch06b]).
 The modification shows how the system associates the rule to the secure object in question.

-Figure 7.9: Class diagram for the CONTROLLED-OBJECT MONITOR pattern
+<Figures figure="7-9">Class diagram for the CONTROLLED-OBJECT MONITOR pattern</Figures>

 ### DYNAMICS

 Figure 7.10 shows the dynamics of secure subject access to a secure Object.
 Here the request is sent to the ReferenceMonitor, where it checks the AccessRules.
 If the access is allowed, it is performed and the result returned to the subject.
 Note that here, a handle or ticket is returned to the subject, so that future access to the secure Object can be performed directly, without additional checking.

-Figure 7.10: Sequence diagram for validating an access request
+<Figures figure="7-10">Sequence diagram for validating an access request</Figures>

 ### IMPLEMENTATION